Biodiversity, water and natural resource management

-- The OECD will be taking part in the 7th World Water Forum (WWF) in Korea from 12-17 April 2015.
-The OECD Secretary-General, Angel Gurría, will be chairing several high-level panels.
-The OECD will be launching:
+- The OECD took part in the 7th World Water Forum (WWF) in Korea from 12-17 April 2015.
+The OECD Secretary-General, Angel Gurría, chaired several high-level panels and the OECD launched several milestone reports:

 OECD Secretary-General makes the case for action on wastewater management and water quality